 What is a Sukuk Bond?

-Sukuk bonds refer to certificates of equal value that serves as evidence of ownership of an asset or pool of assets.
+Sukuk bonds refer to certificates of equal value that serve as evidence of ownership of an asset or pool of assets.
 They issue it to you upon purchasing the bond and is different from a conventional bond.

 What is the difference between Sukuk Bonds and Conventional Bonds?

 Sukuk bonds are not the same as conventional bonds.
 Here are the differences:

 - Sukuk bonds represent ownership of assets, while conventional bonds represent a pure debt obligation.

 - Funds raised from Sukuk bonds can be only used for ethical purposes, while you can use conventional bond funds for any legal finance purposes.

 - Sukuk bonds sell interest from an investment in an asset, while conventional bonds sell debt.